Gino Guidugli

 Gino M. Guidugli (born March 13, 1983) is an American football coach and former quarterback who is the quarterbacks coach and pass game coordinator of the Notre Dame Fighting Irish.
 He was signed by the Tennessee Titans as an undrafted free agent in 2005.
 He played college football for the Cincinnati Bearcats.

 He is also a former professional Canadian football quarterback.
 He was one of the backup quarterbacks with the Canadian Football League's BC Lions before being cut by the team following their 2008 training camp.
 He re-joined the Green Bay Blizzard of af2 for the end of the 2008 season, including the playoffs.
 He then played in the Arena Football League.

-Early years
+Early life

 Guidugli played at Highlands High School in Fort Thomas, Kentucky.
 He led Highlands to two state championships in 1999 and 2000 and he also was a backup when Highlands won state in 1998.
 He still holds many Kentucky records for quarterbacks.
 He also excelled on the basketball court.
 He led his basketball team to the Kentucky sweet sixteen his senior season with a buzzer beating shot against Covington Holmes.